-- apply the acquired knowledge on the topics of Diagnostic Imaging, Radiotherapy and Radiation Protection - principles and objectives of the healthcare organization; - models of organization of the health service; - levels of assistance; - hospital organization; - principles of socio-health integration and its applications - examples of services on the field; - health planning mechanisms at national and regional level; - fundamentals and principles of health planning at the international level. - Capturing the complexity of a holistic approach to the patient and the profession - Recognizing the possible critical issues related to the context of his/her own culture belonging and/or the one of the patients - Knowing how to grasp the critical points from da emo-ethno-anthropological point of view in the clinical practice
+apply the acquired knowledge on the topics of Diagnostic Imaging, Radiotherapy and Radiation Protection

-- Knowing the fundamental principles that distinguish/affirm his/her own role from a a demo-ethno-anthropological point of view - Adding valuing to his/her own professionalism through a practice that respects the principles of crossculturality - Know the history of Pedagogy. - Understanding the basic theory and practice of general and social pedagogy. - Master the fundamental practical skills of Pedagogy. - Understand how Sociology was born and what are the main theoretical foundations; - Know the paradigms of Complex Society and understand their change in the transition from the modern age to the digital age; - Know and understand what Sociology is and what are the practical applications of Sociology in the current era; - Know the concept of 'social impact' and sustainability in various social and organizational contexts including in the world of health; - Acquire a good level of understanding and autonomous interpretation of social network relationship models, even in a digital environment, and of adaptation to the health context; Describe the social, political and cultural aspects of the different eras of history; - Know the personal history of the doctors and their findings; - Know the sources from which we have obtained information on ancient medical art; - Describe the complex historical paths of medical discoveries.
+- Understand principles and aims of general hygiene, basic concepts of epidemiology and their applications for public health promotion - Define the current global health scenario - Describe main global health problems and preventive and therapeutic interventions available - Capturing the complexity of a holistic approach to the patient and the profession - Recognizing the possible critical issues related to the context of his/her own culture belonging and/or the one of the patients - Knowing how to grasp the critical points from da emo-ethno-anthropological point of view in the clinical practice - Knowing the fundamental principles that distinguish/affirm his/her own role from a a demoethno-anthropological point of view - Adding valuing to his/her own professionalism through a practice that respects the principles of cross-culturality - Know the history of Pedagogy. - Understanding the basic theory and practice of general and social pedagogy. - Master the fundamental practical skills of Pedagogy. - explain how sociology was born and how sociology changes from the beginning until now; - know the classification criteria of social groups; - describe what sociology is nowadays and which are the practical applications of sociology at our days; - to explain what social classes are; - to understand which is the role of institutions; - what a global society is; - which is the model proposed from Madeleine Leininger for what concerns the modern nursing; - explain what the axiological system is. - Describe the social, political and cultural aspects of the different eras of history - Know the personal history of the doctors and their findings - Know the sources from which we have obtained information on ancient medical art - Describe the complex historical paths of medical discoveries